FairwindsOps/goldilocks/README.md

 ## How?

-By using the kubernetes [vertical-pod-autoscaler](https://github.com/kubernetes/autoscaler/tree/master/vertical-pod-autoscaler) in recommendation mode, we can se a suggestion for resource requests on each of our apps.
+By using the kubernetes [vertical-pod-autoscaler](https://github.com/kubernetes/autoscaler/tree/master/vertical-pod-autoscaler) in recommendation mode, we can see a suggestion for resource requests on each of our apps.
 This tool creates a VPA for each deployment in a namespace and then queries them for information.

 ## Requirements